linzjs/linz/docs/models_list.rst

   filters: {
     dateModified: {
+      alwaysOn: true,
-      filter: linz.formtools.filters.dateRange
+      filter: linz.formtools.filters.dateRange,
     }
   }

 The following will allow your model to be easily filtered by a date range filter, on the ``dateModified`` property.
+You can also set `alwaysOn: true` to have a permanently visible filter.

 For a complete list of the filters available see https://github.com/linzjs/linz/tree/master/lib/formtools/filters.

 list.paging
 ===========